scleradb/scleradb.github.io/docsrc/interface/shell.md

 A line with two consecutive hyphens (`"--"`) as the first non-whitespace characters is considered a comment, and is ignored.
 Unlike standard SQL and PostgreSQL, comments cannot start midway in a line, after a valid input.

 Comments are only permitted in the shell, and in scripts input to the shell.

-## JDBC/ODBC Server

-Starting with Sclera 2.2, the shell can be used to start a TCP server that implements the [PostgreSQL backend protocol](http://www.postgresql.org/docs/9.4/static/protocol-overview.html) 3.0, which is compatible with PostgreSQL 7.4+.

-Though this server, Sclera can interface with the latest [PostgreSQL ODBC](https://odbc.postgresql.org/) and [JDBC](https://jdbc.postgresql.org/) drivers, [PostgreSQL’s shell (`psql`)](http://www.postgresql.org/docs/9.4/static/app-psql.html), and anything else that uses [PostgreSQL’s native protocol (libpq)](http://www.postgresql.org/docs/9.4/static/libpq.html).

-Details on how to start/stop this server and configure the connections appear in a [separate document](/doc/ref/server).

-## User and Password Management

-Starting with Sclera 2.2, the shell can be used to add a password, and to create and remove users.
-This is discussed in a [separate document](/doc/ref/users).